Liumouliu/OriCNN/README.md

 Our model is implemented in Tensorflow 1.4.0.
 Other tensorflow versions should be OK.
 All our models are trained from scratch, so please run the training codes to obtain models.

-Specifically:

-train_CVUSA.py is used to train model for CVUSA dataset. train_CVACT.py is used to train model for CVACT dataset.

-The model will be saved after each epoch in directory /src/Models/.
-The accuracy on test set is computed after each epoch and is saved in directory /src/Result/.

 For pre-trained model on CVUSA dataset, please download [CVUSA_model](https://drive.google.com/file/d/1_kkBw1oIHbmsikTL9VJJTL_WLMD_B_R5/view?usp=sharing)

 For pre-trained model on CVACT dataset, please download [CVACT_model](https://drive.google.com/file/d/14Yd0-ICAaABQQlWaGjSkDsH8L3YUuML0/view?usp=sharing)